resant18/mws-restaurant-stage-3/README.md

 #### ~~How to Install and Run Python Server~~

 As further learning, the project is deployed in Heroku.
 Sail Server functions as Web Server to serve the static files and as a Application Server to send JSON data back to client.
+Check out the How to Run Sail Server as Web Server section.

 ~~1.
 If Python is not installed, navigate to Python's [website](https://www.python.org/) to download and install the software.~~